Nemeas/100-days-of-code/log.md

 Also I need to figure out how to lvl a player.
 I don't know what to use..
 I can't really just say that, ok, you finished the first stage with 20 wins, so you are now lvl 2! congrats!
 Hm.. then the difficulty should increase, so it would be more difficult to reach 20 wins.. hm..
 I might be on to something here..

 Also I was thinking that if you could manage, lets say 5 stages with over 15 (win-fail) you get an achievement, and this continues for 10, 15 etc.

+### Day 19: 05.08.2018
+**Today's progress**: Trying out a way to set the number of numbers based on a players lvl.

+**Thoughts**: Still missing some way of modifying the min-max range.
+I want the player to have a set min-max based on the lvl, but it should be tweeked if the player suddenly fails a lot, to make it a wee bit easyer, and the range should be increased as the player progress.